 What Does an Independent Beauty Consultant Do?

 The primary responsibility of an independent beauty consultant is to sell the products or services of his or her parent company.
-This individual is usually a business owner or entrepreneur who is not employed the beauty company.
+This individual is usually a business owner or entrepreneur who is not employed by the beauty company.
 He or she is typically compensated for sales through commissions and other product benefits, but can sell as much or as little as time and resources allow.
 Marketing the products, demonstrating how they work, and making sales are the most important aspects of the job, and consultants frequently host parties and make connections in their local communities to achieve these objectives.
 It’s also a part of the job to process orders and keep track of invoices.
 Consultants may be rewarded or encouraged for recruiting others to join the sales force, depending on the company.

 Marketing Responsibilities

 The most important job of a beauty consultant is to sell and market products.
 In some ways, the consultant functions as a sales arm of the larger company, with the consultant’s primary responsibility being to promote the products to friends, neighbors, and others in the community.
 Providing product catalogs and marketing materials, which the consultant can personalize with personal contact information, is a common example.
-In many cases, the consultant is expected to act as “living marketing” wearing or using the products.
+In many cases, the consultant is expected to act as “living marketing” by wearing or using the products.
 He or she will be able to make the items appear fashionable and immediately relevant to potential buyers in this manner.

 Demonstrations of Products